Frequently Asked Questions

 Why speed countless hours researching/booking when someone else can do it at no extra charge?
 Your very own travel advisor can save you money based on their supplier relationships while also saving you time and effort.
 With any product 4-star and above, booking through an agency that can get you the best deals with extra perks and benefits is always best.

-There is no cost to the client for our services.
+No. There is no cost to the client for our services.
 Nor are the prices higher because of our commissions.
 When booking your own travel, you don't really know what you are getting until you arrive.
-We have carefully selected our accommodation providers to make sure you get the most value for money.
+We have carefully selected our accommodation providers to make sure you get the most value for your money.

-The recommended trip length is 14-21 days, but ask most people who visit and they will simply answer "more."
+The recommended trip length is 14-21 days, but ask most people who visit and they will simply answer "more".
 New Zealand may look small but it is packed with a large variety of scenery and activities.
 Our suggested itineraries are designed to give you the best experience possible for your time frame without feeling rushed.

-You can legally drive in New Zealand for 12 months if you have either a current full driver’s licence from your home country in the English language or an International Driving Permit.
-You must carry your licence or permit at all times when driving and you are only able to drive the same types of vehicles you are licensed to drive in your home country.
+You can legally drive in New Zealand for 12 months if you have either a current full driver’s licence from your home country, or an International Driving Permit.
+You must carry your licence or permit at all times when driving, and you are only able to drive the same types of vehicles you are licensed to drive in your home country.

-Visitors from visa-waiver countries must request an Electronic Travel Authority (ETA) prior to coming to New Zealand.
-Click on the link to see if your passport qualifies for an ETA.
+Visitors from visa-waiver countries must request an Electronic Travel Authority (NZeTA) prior to coming to New Zealand.
+Click on this link to see if your passport qualifies for an NZeTA.
 You may also have to pay an International Visitor Conservation and Tourism Levy (IVL).
-For more information on the ETA and IVL, visit Immigration New Zealand.More information
+For more information on the NZeTA and IVL, visit Immigration New Zealand.

 While you're never required to buy travel insurance, it's a good idea for more expensive trips.
 The last thing you want to see is thousands of dollars in non-refundable purchases evaporate because of an unforeseen event.
-Ask your Travel Advisor about options.